Small Claims Court in Clayton County

 If you file a case in a Magistrate Court that doesn’t have jurisdiction or isn’t the right venue, you won’t get a refund on your filing fees.
 However, you do have a couple of options to address this:

-1. Case Transfer: If you can’t find the defendant for service in DeKalb County because they live in another county, you can request to transfer your case to that county.
-There’s no extra fee for this transfer; the DeKalb Clerk will move your case file and your filing fee to the new county’s Clerk.
+1. Case Transfer: If you can’t find the defendant for service in Clayton County because they live in another county, you can request to transfer your case to that county.
+There’s no extra fee for this transfer; the Clayton Clerk will move your case file and your filing fee to the new county’s Clerk.
 Just keep in mind that you might have to pay additional fees specific to that county.

 2. Transfer to State or Superior Court: If you need to move your case from Magistrate Court to State or Superior Court, there will be a transfer fee, regardless of the county.
-The DeKalb Clerk will send your case file and the filing fee to the new court, but you’ll need to pay the transfer fee and possibly additional fees for service in the new court.
+The Clayton Clerk will send your case file and the filing fee to the new court, but you’ll need to pay the transfer fee and possibly additional fees for service in the new court.

 It’s also important to note that if any attempts at service have already been made, those service fees won’t be transferred to the new court.